 Bargain antifreeze may be adulterated or rely on older ethylene glycol formulas.
 Check that any generic brand uses propylene glycol and has necessary corrosion inhibitors.

-Usage Factors and Maintenance
+Usage and Maintenance Tips to Extend Antifreeze Life

 How you deploy antifreeze affects duration too.
 Diluting with too much water reduces freeze protection.
 Letting RV systems sit stagnant hastens oxidation.
 Use antifreeze manufacturer-recommended ratios.